aedart/athenaeum/docs/archive/next/new.md

 It contains over 1.500 lessons and will surely get you up to speed on Laravel, PHP, Testing, Vue.js and much more.
 Yes, it does **cost a bit of money**, but you do not have to commit for more than a month, if it is not to your liking¹.

-If this is a viable option for you, then you could consider the following lessons, before going through all of the available lessons (_membership is required_).
+If this is a viable option for you, then you could consider the following lessons, before going through all available lessons (_membership is required_).

 - [The Basics of the Service Container](https://laracasts.com/series/laravel-6-from-scratch/episodes/38), `~5` minutes
 - [Dependency Injection via Service Container](https://laracasts.com/series/laravel-6-from-scratch/episodes/39), `~11` minutes